flavors/django-graphql-jwt/docs/authentication.rst

         def resolve_viewer(self, info, **kwargs):
             user = info.context.user
             if not user.is_authenticated:
-                raise Exception('Authentication credentials were not provided')
+                raise Exception("Authentication credentials were not provided")
             return user